UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 ### Chart Prompt Template

-For unsupported chart types, a **Chart Prompt Template** is used to create charts via a Large Language Model (LLM), such as ChatGPT.
+For unsupported chart types, a **Chart Prompt Template** is used to create charts via a Large Language Model (LLM), such as XY.

 This template includes:
-- Chart metadata (title, type, goal)
+- Chart metadata
-- Dataset (inline or linked)
+- Dataset
-- Reference chart (e.g., Apache E-Charts)
+- Reference chart
 - Instructions for rendering

-📎 Can be used in an LLM-based chart assistant to generate a working visualization script.